Anglesea’s wonderful grey kangaroos Tour Bookings

 Current Covid-19 Protocols for Tour Guests

-On arrival into the clubhouse, guests are required to sanitise hands and check in via QR code using their smartphone.
-They can then purchase tickets at the Bar and make themselves comfortable in the clubhouse.
-Maximum seating allowed is for 10 passengers only.
-All passengers are required to wear a mask while on tour.
+After arriving at the clubhouse, guests must sanitise hands and check in via QR code using their smartphone.
+They may then purchase tickets at the Bar and make themselves comfortable in our comfortable clubhouse.
+During current COVID restrictions, seating for each tour is restricted to 10 passengers.

 The safety of our guests is paramount.
 For this reason, we reserve the right to cancel tours during total fire bans, when strong winds are prevalent, or when temperatures reach 37 degrees Celsius.
 Pre-booked tours will be refunded.

 Please, always follow your Driver’s instructions during the tour.
 A golf course can be a dangerous place when golfers are playing.